MichaelAJMitchell/Ecnetica/caoimhe_writeup.md

 - how exactly is difficulty done: how are you updating the difficulty breakdown???

--question breakdown into subquestions for if they get a question wrong
+- question breakdown into subquestions for if they get a question wrong

--will there be an option for students to do more reviews than they are due to?
+- will there be an option for students to do more reviews than they are due to?

 - taking into account students covering stuff at school/ doing their own study- website data isn't accurate picture of their level even after